-So who cares if someone gets there first?
-Who cares if you are the last one?
+Who cares if someone gets there first andyou are the last one?
 Isn’t happiness to be welcomed all the time?
 Whether it comes earlier or later on, does it matter?
 The hall of fame is open for everyone, late and new comers are all welcomed the same.
 So why do we consider life to be a race?

 Reasons why we see life as a race

-- Too much social media involvement.
-Social media’s evolvement has left a lot of people under too much peer pressure and it has destroyed in most cases the fabric of the family and society.
-Most of the lives that people portray on social media are not what people are living but it causes a lot of pressure and feeling of being left out to those who are watching.
+Social media’s evolvement has left a lot of people under too much peer pressure.
+It has destroyed in most cases the fabric of the family and society.
+Most of the lives that people portray on social media are not what people are living.
+Yet this causes a lot of pressure and feeling of being left out to those who are watching.

 Even though we may harbour such feelings but still it remains, life is not a race, it is what you do with it.
 As Amit said and I quote, “Life is not a race but a pace we need to maintain with reality.” ~Amit Abraham

-Life is defined by what you do with it.
+What you do with it is what defines life.
 If you spend it running then it becomes a race, if you spend it trying to outdo others then it becomes a competition but if you choose to live it, then it becomes life.
 There are benefits to not living life as a race.

 Why we shouldn’t live life as a race